hotianbexuanto/Video-Steganography-Analysis-Tool/README.md

 - Processing large videos may take a long time
 - The output videos will maintain the original video's frame rate and audio
 - **All processes are executed sequentially, which may result in slower processing speeds**.
 Please be patient when processing large files.
+- **This script was created using AI and has been tested on Windows 10.
+It should work on other systems, but please test or modify as needed.**

 ## System Requirements